Take on five of the city’s finest coffee shops in one winding walk around the city.

 The last stop on our crawl is a Leeds coffee legend.
 Laynes are coffee mad, making their range of brews from an extensive array of beans that change regularly – they’ve used the likes of Square Mile, Has Bean, Origin and Grumpy Mule in the past.

 End the day in style with their Split Shot – an espresso and a piccolo, served together – or mix it up with their Canton Tea Co brews, hot chocolate or a range of iced drinks.
-To go alongside the drinks, they have an array of Noisette Bakehouse cakes as well as hot dishes that range from a soup of the day to Yorkshire rarebit.
+To go alongside the drinks, they have an array of Noisette Bakehouse cakes as well as hot dishes that range from shakshuka to Yorkshire rarebit.